microsoft/MoCapAct/README.md

 The [`D4RLDataset`](https://github.com/microsoft/MoCapAct/blob/main/mocapact/offline_rl/d4rl_dataset.py) is used for offline reinforcement learning.
 For small enough instantiations of the datasets that fit into memory, the user can use `D4RLDataset.get_in_memory_rollouts()` to load a batch of transitions into memory.
 For instantiations that do not fit into memory (e.g., the entire MoCapAct dataset), the user can use the dataset as a PyTorch `Dataset` by using an iterator over the transitions obtained by using `__getitem__()`.

-## Future Plans
-We are happy to work with the community to fix bugs and expand functionality of MoCapAct.
-This will include incorporating pull requests and allowing for MoCap clips to be added in the form of HDF5 files.

 ## Citation
 If you reference or use MoCapAct in your research, please cite: